kalanzun/lenlab_mspm0/notes/datasheet.md

 Note: The Lenlab software automatically selects the sample rate (and time range) according to the sine frequency of the signal generator.

+Note: The ADC measurement is delayed by 400 ns after the DAC changes the sample.

 software trigger: synchronized with DAC, offset compensation, positive zero-crossing in the middle of the time range

 peak-to-peak voltage: 3.3 V